-Figure 11.
-Decomposition with the capital wedge: Output in the Great Depression
+Figure 9.
+Decomposition with the capital wedge and larger depreciation: Output

-Therefore, the original BCA and the new BCA in this section have quite different implications for the role of financial frictions in depression episodes: The original BCA implies that financial frictions were insignificant, while the new BCA implies that they might have had a depressing effect on the economy, especially in the case of the Great Depression in the United States.
+Therefore, it can be said that the original BCA and the new BCA in this section have quite different implications for the role of financial frictions in depression episodes: The original BCA implies that financial frictions were insignificant, while the new BCA implies that they might have had a depressing effect on the economy, especially in the case of the Great Depression in the United States.
 The guidance to theoretical researchers is different too: The original BCA implies that models with financial friction of the sort developed by Carlstrom and Fuerst (1997, 1998) are not promising as explanations for the Great Depression or the lost decade of Japan, while the new BCA implies that financial friction models may reflect some important aspects of those episodes.